Tyab1987/charters/README.md

 -Everything except colonial nations is in a trade company now -Caspian Sea is navigable
 -The Volga is navigable
--You can build the anachronistic Volga-Don canal -Vistula Lagoon unlocked
+-You can build the Volga-Don canal
+-You can no longer jump the Niagara Falls
+-You can build the Erie Canal
 -Great Lakes are now considered inland seas
+-Vistula Lagoon unlocked

 •Current issues
 -South Atlantic and Indian Ocean islands do not belong to any TC nor CN